imShakil/BloodBank/README.md

 # BloodBank
 #Donate Blood , #Save Life

 This is a simple project on android app development.
 This project can be used any educational perpose and can be changed or modified if needed.
+A star will be appriciated if you find it helpful.

 Blood bank will help people to find blood indeed , also people will able to donate blood.
 Features: